 The key to getting the most out of group therapy, in my opinion, is finding out that you’re not alone.
 You won’t identify with everyone else’s experience or find everything they have to say useful, but you might be surprised at how much you take away from sessions.

-Additional Reading: An Introvert’s Guide to Rehab: Part II
+Additional Reading: An Introvert’s Guide to Rehab: Taming the Fear

 Image Source: iStock